 So which service is best?
 Well, it’s complicated.
-For those willing to deal with only streaming on two devices at a time, DirecTV actually seems to take the cake by offering the most channels for the price.
+For those willing to deal with only streaming on two devices at a time and don't mind paying more, DirecTV is fine.

 Sling TV is better for those who only really need a few specific channels and want to save a few dollars, while PlayStation Vue is great for families who need multiple streams or those who watch a lot of CBS.

-Ready to join the 400,000 other subscribers on DirecTV Now?
+Want to see what DirecTV Now is all about?
 Head on over to AT&T's website to sign up for a free 7-day trial.